Onotolo/SudokuZen/index.md

 This Privacy Policy applies to Sudoku Zen (hereinafter, "us", "we", or "Sudoku Zen") mobile application.

-We do not collect nor store any personal data.
+We neither collect nor store any personal data.

 ### 1. Links To External Sites